 The 3Twelve™ Total Bond map may be the most complete compilation of world bond totals available.
 We are delighted to publish this exclusively with LearnBonds.com — the most comprehensive source for fixed-income.
 “3” stands for the three types of bonds–government, corporate, mortgage.
 “Twelve” stands for the major bond categories.

-Maintaining an accurate world bond total is virtually impossible for many reasons: 1) Bonds are the largest investment asset class and have almost double the monetary value of stocks, 2) Bonds do not have a perpetual life like stocks, so values constantly change, 3) Individual bond issues count in the millions, whereas stocks count only in the thousands, 4) Many bonds are privately traded and are never published on any exchange, 5) Even global clearinghouses like the Bank for International Settlements stated that they recently changed their calculation methodology because of difficulty of accurate estimating, 6) New issues of bonds are published, redemptions are not, 7) Bonds, Debt, and Loans are often mis-categorized, e.g., debt securities are always loans, but loans are not always debt securities, and 8) The primary sources that we cite report accurate data, however, secondary sources such as investment firms, banks, traders, investment advisors, and the financial press often unintentionally misinterpret this data.
-Because of this, we have at least triple-verified every data point with over twenty authoritative sources.
+Maintaining accurate world bond totals is virtually impossible for many reasons: 1) Bonds are the largest investment asset class and have almost double the monetary value of stocks, 2) Bonds do not have a perpetual life like stocks, so values constantly change, 3) Individual bond issues count in the millions, whereas stocks count only in the thousands, 4) Most bonds are privately traded thus most transactions are never published on any exchange, 5) Even global clearinghouses like the Bank for International Settlements stated that they recently changed their calculation methodology because of difficulty of accurate estimating, 6) New issues of bonds are published, redemptions generally are not, 7) Bonds, Debt, and Loans are often mis-categorized, e.g., debt securities are always loans, but loans are not always debt securities, and 8) The primary sources that we cite report accurate data, however, secondary sources such as investment firms, banks, traders, investment advisors, and the media often unintentionally misinterpret the data.
+Because of this, we have at least triple-verified most values using over twenty authoritative sources.